The Man Who Invented Flying Saucers

 many reports of objects and people strangely transposed in time

 and place, and coined the term "teleportation."
-And it took a
+And

 politician named Ignatius Donnelly to revive lost Atlantis and